Improving Calibration through the Relationship with Adversarial Robustness

 \section{Related Work}

-\paragraph{Uncertainty Estimates} How to better estimate a model's predictive uncertainty is an important research topic, since many models with a focus on accuracy may fall short in predictive uncertainty.
-A popular way to improve a model's predictive uncertainty is to make the model well-calibrated, e.g., post-hoc calibration by temperature scaling \cite{Guo2017OnCO}, and multiclasss Dirichlet calibration \cite{class_calibration}.
-In addition, dropout-based variational inference~\cite{gal2016dropout, kingma2015variational} can help DNN models make less over-confident predictions and be better calibrated.
-Recently, mixup training \cite{Zhang2018mixupBE} has been shown to improve both models' generalization and calibration \cite{Thulasidasan2019OnMT}, by preventing the model from being over-confident in its predictions.
-Despite the success of improving uncertainty estimates over in-distribution data, \cite{snoek2019can} argue that it does not usually translate to a better performance on data that shift from the training distribution.
-Among all the methods evaluated by \cite{snoek2019can} under distributional shift, ensemble of deep neural networks \cite{ensemble}, is shown to be most robust to dataset shift, producing the best uncertainty estimates, especially on the shifted data. \paragraph{Adversarial Robustness} On the other hand, machine learning models are known to be brittle \cite{xin2017folding} and vulnerable to adversarial examples~\cite{anish2018, carlini2017_adv, carlini2017towards, warren2018}.
-Many defenses have been proposed to improve model's adversarial robustness~\cite{song2017pixeldefend, yang2019me, goodfellow2018evaluation}, however are further attacked by more advanced defense-aware attacks~\cite{carlini2017towards, anish2018}.
-Recently, ~\cite{Carlini2019DistributionDT, Stock2018ConvNetsAI} defines adversarial robustness as the minimum distance in the input domain required to change the model's output prediction by constructing an adversarial attack.
+\paragraph{Uncertainty estimates} How to better estimate a model's predictive uncertainty is an important research topic, since many models with a focus on accuracy may fall short in predictive uncertainty.
+A popular way to improve a model's predictive uncertainty is to make the model well-calibrated, e.g., post-hoc calibration by temperature scaling \citep{Guo2017OnCO}, and multi-class Dirichlet calibration \citep{class_calibration}.
+In addition, Bayesian neural networks, through learning a posterior distribution over network parameters, can also be used to quantify a model's predictive uncertainty, e.g., \citet{NIPS2011_4329, pmlr-v37-blundell15, mcmc}.
+Dropout-based variational inference~\citep{gal2016dropout, kingma2015variational} can help DNN models make less over-confident predictions and be better calibrated.
+Recently, mixup training \citep{Zhang2018mixupBE} has been shown to improve both models' generalization and calibration \citep{mixup}, by preventing the model from being over-confident in its predictions.
+Despite the success of improving uncertainty estimates over in-distribution data, \citet{snoek2019can} argue that it does not usually translate to a better performance on data that shift from the training distribution.
+Among all the methods evaluated by \citet{snoek2019can} under distributional shift, ensemble of deep neural networks \citep{ensemble}, is shown to be most robust to dataset shift, producing the best uncertainty estimates. \paragraph{Adversarial robustness} On the other hand, machine learning models are known to be brittle \citep{xin2017folding} and vulnerable to adversarial examples~\citep{anish2018, carlini2017_adv, carlini2017towards, warren2018, qin2020deflecting}.
+Many defenses have been proposed to improve model's adversarial robustness~\citep{song2017pixeldefend, yang2019me, goodfellow2018evaluation}, however are further attacked by more advanced defense-aware attacks~\citep{carlini2017towards, anish2018}.
+Recently, ~\citet{Carlini2019DistributionDT, Stock2018ConvNetsAI} define adversarial robustness as the minimum distance in the input domain required to change the model's output prediction by constructing an adversarial attack.